 After arriving back to Atlanta to begin my Fall 2007 Semester at GSU, I started looking for opportunities to design for other people.
 I was able to get a friend of mine to help me download an older version of Adobe Creative Suite onto my computer.
 I was ready and equipped with all the software I’d need to take on the city of Atlanta.
 My first client was a group of guys who were starting an entertainment company.
 They offered me $25 in exchange for designing their flyer.
 I took it.
 I ended up doing several flyers for them over a period a months.
 Looking back, those designs were horrendous, but I was super-pumped!
 I was making my own money, $25 at a time.
 This led to them telling other people about my work, which brought in other clients.

 After keeping my mentor updated on my journey over the past few months, he challenged me to increase my prices.
 I was pretty darn scared, to be quite honest.
 I wasn’t sure if I was ready yet, but I took on the challenge.
 What happened next changed my life forever!
 Somebody actually paid!!!
 For the first time, I had set my own prices and someone paid it.
-This led to me exploring other areas of design such as web, brand identity, stationery design, etc. I eventually learned how to design and edit websites using WordPress.
-Shout out to WordPress!!!
+As a result, I began exploring other areas of design such as web, brand identity, and stationery design.
+I eventually learned how to design and edit websites using WordPress.
+Shout out to WordPress!
 What happened next was amazing.
-I was offered an opportunity to be the “design guy” for the college ministry of a megachurch that I had been attending while in college.
-For those of you who don’t know, New Birth is one of the largest churches in the country.
+I was offered an opportunity to be the “design guy” for the college ministry of a mega-church that I had been attending while in college.
+For those of you who don’t know, New Birth was one of the largest churches in the country at the time.
 So, to have the opportunity to be the main designer of their college ministry was huge.
 The beauty of all of this was that I learned how to maintain an ongoing relationship with a client.
 Plus the work I did for them was pretty awesome!
 They were so impressed with the work that other ministries within the church asked for my services as well.
 I ended up designing the website for their annual youth conference and their annual youth calendar.
-My name became a buzz word around the church in regards to designing.
-Like I said, that was huge!
+I had created a buzz for myself around the church in regards to designing.
+Like I said, this was huge!

 - – - – -